devel0/knowledge/doc/dotnet-5-ubuntu20.04.md

 }
 ```

-- in the solution folder initialize global json and change in case ( see `dotnet --list-sdks` for specific names )
+- optional: in the solution folder initialize global json and change in case ( see `dotnet --list-sdks` for specific names )

 ```sh
 dotnet new globaljson